-On March 20, 2023, Defendant Kimberly Ann Possible filed a motion to dismiss Plaintiff Dr. Henry Drakken's complaint for lack of personal jurisdiction and failure to state a claim pursuant to Federal Rule of Civil Procedure 12(b)(2) and 12(b)(6).
+On March 20, 2023, Defendant Kimberly Ann Possible filed a motion to dismiss Plaintiff Securities and Exchange Commission's ("SEC" or the "Commission") complaint for lack of personal jurisdiction and failure to state a claim pursuant to Federal Rule of Civil Procedure 12(b)(2) and (b).
 (Dkt.
 No. 12.)
-On April 3, 2023, Dr. Drakken filed his response in opposition to Ms. Possible's motion to dismiss (Dkt.
-No. 14), and on April 10, 2023, Ms. Possible filed a reply (Dkt.
+On April 3, 2023, the SEC filed their response in opposition to Defendant Kim's motion to dismiss (Dkt.
+No. 14), and on April 10, 2023, Defendant Possible filed a reply (Dkt.
 No. 16).
-Pursuant to Federal Rule of Civil Procedure 78 and Local Rule 8.3(d)(3), the Court determined this matter was appropriate for resolution without oral argument and submitted this motion on the parties' papers.
-For the reasons that follow, the Court GRANTS Defendant's motion to dismiss.
+Pursuant to Federal Rule of Federal Procedure 78 and Local Rule 8.3(d)(3), the Court determined this matter was appropriate for resolution without oral argument and submitted this motion on the parties' papers.
+For the reasons that follow, the Court GRANTS Defendants' motion to dismiss.